 For those people who want their track to be correct, some manufacturers do produce code 40 track, which is about 1mm high, however it requires extra effort to lay the track and get it right so that you don’t end up with lots of derailments.
 Some modellers, few and far between, use code 40 track for freight sidings.
 Because of its low height, wheel flange size on rolling stock may become a problem.

-You will mostly see code 80 track at our club because most of the trackwork is on “modules” that are built to a standard to work with everyone’s similar modules, and the track that is specified is code 80 as code 80 is the most commonly used rail code over many years.
+You will mostly see code 80 track at our club because most of the trackwork is on “modules” that are built to a standard to work with everyone’s similar modules, and the track that is specified is code 80 because that is the most commonly used rail code over many years.

 Track of different codes is not always able to be mixed with each other without some effort to ensure that the top surface of the rails meets smoothly.
 Fortunately, Peco track, which is the most readily available track in Australia, allows for both codes (80 and 55) to be connected together using the same track joiners, and the rails will still meet smoothly.